-The commission, doing business as Travel Oregon, drives economic growth and job creation by strengthening tourism throughout the state.
-The commission works to enhance visitors’ experiences by providing information, resources and trip-planning tools that inspire travel and consistently convey the exceptional qualities of Oregon.
+The commission does business as Travel Oregon and is charged with strengthening tourism throughout the state.
+They provide information, resources and trip-planning tools that inspire travel and consistently convey the exceptional qualities of Oregon.

-Created in 1995 and made semi-independent by the legislature in 2003, Travel Oregon is led by a nine-member governor-appointed board.
+Travel Oregon is semi-independent and led by a nine-member governor-appointed board.
 They employ 47 staff members responsible for the stewardship of the state as a travel destination for domestic and international visitors.
-Functions include advertising campaigns, publications, destination development and community enrichment, and who manage the state’s Welcome Centers.
-Travel Oregon works with local communities, industry associations, government agencies and private businesses in the implementation of its industry and legislatively-approved biennial strategic plan.
+Functions include advertising campaigns, publications, destination development, community enrichment initiatives and managing the state’s Welcome Centers.
+Travel Oregon works with local communities, industry partners, government agencies and private businesses to implement its 10-year strategic vision.

 The agency ensures broad economic impact throughout the state by partnering with Oregon’s Regional Destination Management organizations in the state’s seven tourism regions.